On this page:

 18.9 - Variations to the fee or the day on which the fee is payable

-A provider must advise the department in writing via the SSAF@education.gov.au mailbox of the intention to vary the fee, or the day the fee is payable, at least five business days before making the variation.
+A provider must notify the department of its intention to vary its published SSAF information in writing to SSAF@education.gov.au at least five working days before making the variation.

 18.10 - Goods and services tax requirements